Recipes for computing radiation from a Kerr black hole using a generalized Sasaki-Nakamura formalism: Homogeneous solutions: Numerical implementation

 \subsubsection{Solving $X^{\mathrm{in, up}}$ as initial value problems}

-Recall that there is a pair of linearly-independent solutions to the \gls{GSN} equation that is of particular interest, namely $\left\{ X^{\mathrm{in}}, X^{\mathrm{up}} \right\}$, where $X^{\mathrm{in}}$ satisfies the boundary condition that it is purely in-going at the horizon as given by Eq.~\eqref{eq:Xin}, and $X^{\mathrm{up}}$ satisfies the boundary condition that it is purely out-going at infinity as given by Eq.~\eqref{eq:Xup}, respectively.
+Recall that there is a pair of linearly independent solutions to the \gls{GSN} equation that is of particular interest, namely, $\left\{ X^{\mathrm{in}}, X^{\mathrm{up}} \right\}$, where $X^{\mathrm{in}}$ satisfies the boundary condition that it is purely ingoing at the horizon as given by Eq.~\eqref{eq:Xin}, and $X^{\mathrm{up}}$ satisfies the boundary condition that it is purely outgoing at infinity as given by Eq.~\eqref{eq:Xup}, respectively.

-Despite the usage of the term ``boundary condition'', what we are really enforcing is \emph{the asymptotic form of a solution at one of the two boundaries}, $X^{\mathrm{in}}$ at the horizon and $X^{\mathrm{up}}$ at infinity respectively.
+Despite the use of the term ``boundary condition,'' what we are really enforcing is the asymptotic form of a solution at one of the two boundaries, $X^{\mathrm{in}}$ at the horizon and $X^{\mathrm{up}}$ at infinity, respectively.
 This can be formulated as an initial value problem.
-Explicitly for $\hat{X}^{\mathrm{in}}$, where a hat denotes a numerical solution hereafter, we integrate Eq.~\eqref{eq:Riccatieqn} outwards from the (finite) inner boundary $r_{*}^{\mathrm{in}}$ to the (finite) outer boundary $r_{*}^{\mathrm{out}}$ with
+Explicitly for $\hat{X}^{\mathrm{in}}$, where a hat denotes a numerical solution hereafter, we integrate Eq.~\eqref{eq:Riccatieqn} outward from the (finite) inner boundary $r_{*}^{\mathrm{in}}$ to the (finite) outer boundary $r_{*}^{\mathrm{out}}$ with